TrilliumAI/trillium-kit/README.md

 # Trillium Kit

-Trillium Kit is a cutting-edge machine learning (ML) library built on the ZIG programming language.
+Trillium Kit is a cutting-edge machine learning (ML) library built on ZIG, a programming language known for its performance, safety, and minimal runtime dependencies.
 Designed to harness the performance advantages of C-based ML libraries while enhancing productivity in implementing various ML algorithms, Trillium Kit aims to create a versatile and efficient software stack.

 ## Key Objectives